Privacy Policy

 - Business continuity.

-All cybersecurity documentation developed in execution of the requirements set out in this point is managed, structured and maintained in accordance with the documented procedures that MailComms Group has developed taking into account national and international technical standards and regulations that apply in each case.
-A minimum retention period of 5 years has been established for the cybersecurity regulatory framework and evidence of compliance.
-Under the Qualified Electronic Delivery Service, the Practice Statements and the final Statement of Service will be retained for 15 years.
+All cybersecurity documentation developed in execution of the requirements set out in this point is managed, structured and retained in accordance with the documented procedures that MailComms Group has developed taking into account the national and international technical standards and regulations that apply in each case.
+A minimum retention period of 5 years has been established for the regulatory framework and the evidence supporting compliance with the same in terms of cybersecurity.
+Within the framework of the Qualified Electronic Delivery Service, the Declarations of Practice (DPCs) and the final Declaration of the service will be kept for 15 years.

-Security roles or duties in the ENS framework:
+Security roles or functions within the ENS framework:

-They shall determine the (security) requirements of the information processed according to the parameters of Annex I of the ENS.
+Responsible for the Information: shall determine the (security) requirements of the information processed, according to the parameters of Annex I of the ENS.

-- They have the ultimate responsibility for the use of the information and, therefore, for its protection.
-They are ultimately responsible for any error or negligence leading to an incident of confidentiality or integrity (in terms of data protection) and availability (in terms of information security).
+- You are ultimately responsible for the use made of the information and, therefore, for its protection.
+It is ultimately responsible for any error or negligence leading to an incident of confidentiality or integrity (in terms of data protection) and availability (in terms of information security).

-System Manager: They determine the requirements for the services provided.
+System responsible: Determines the requirements of the services provided.

-- Develop, operate and maintain the information system throughout its life cycle, including its specification, installation and verification of its correct operation.
+- Develop, operate and maintain the information system throughout its life cycle, including its specifications, installation and verification of its correct functioning.

 - Define the topology and management of the information system, establishing the criteria for its use and the services available in it.